switchupcb/disgo/_contribution/concepts/LOG.md

 ## Usage

 Disgo provides leveled logging of the API Wrapper via the `Logger` global variable.
-As a result, this variable is accessible via `disgo.Logger`.
-For more information on the usage of the `zerolog.Logger`, check out its [features](https://github.com/rs/zerolog#features).
+As a result, this variable is accessible via `disgo.Logger`. **Disgo disables logs by default.
+Enable them using `zerolog.SetGlobalLevel(zerolog.LEVEL)`.** For more information on the usage of the `zerolog.Logger`, check out its [features](https://github.com/rs/zerolog#features).

 ## Configuration